meetap/open-rag-api-demo/README.md

 This project is a FastAPI-based Chatbot AI application that provides an API for uploading PDF files, extracting text, generating embeddings, and answering questions based on the uploaded documents using open-source LLM models.

-You can find a comprehensive slide presentation for this project in the following link: [https://docs.google.com/presentation/d/1jmwY-pLP_y-Qibolwzeee7xuLOtJHgtq1Ib89h1QIOU/edit?usp=sharing](https://docs.google.com/presentation/d/1jmwY-pLP_y-Qibolwzeee7xuLOtJHgtq1Ib89h1QIOU/edit?usp=sharing).
+You can find a comprehensive slide presentation for this project in the following link:

+<a href="https://docs.google.com/presentation/d/1jmwY-pLP_y-Qibolwzeee7xuLOtJHgtq1Ib89h1QIOU/edit?usp=sharing" target="_blank">https://docs.google.com/presentation/d/1jmwY-pLP_y-Qibolwzeee7xuLOtJHgtq1Ib89h1QIOU/edit?usp=sharing</a>

 The slide presentation is a valuable resource for understanding the intricacies of the project.
 It is especially useful for: